 Disks.
 These are small pads of tissue that lie between the vertebrae.
-They help cushion and protect the vertebrae when you move.
+They help cushion and protect the vertebrae and allow your spine to move.

 The spinal cord.
-This runs through a large central opening (spinal canal) formed by the vertebrae.
+This is nervous tissue that runs through a large central opening (spinal canal) formed by the vertebrae.

 Nerves.
-These branch from the spinal cord and carry messages to the body.
+These branch out from the spinal cord and carry messages to the body.

 Foramina.
-These are smaller openings in the vertebrae.
+These are smaller openings on each side of in the vertebrae.
 Nerves travel to your arms and other parts of your body from the spinal cord through these openings.